Tetrapod: Crown group tetrapods

-Laurin's approach to the definition of tetrapods is rooted in the belief that the term has more relevance for neontologists (zoologists specializing in living animals) than paleontologists (who primarily use the apomorphy-based definition).
+Laurin's approach to the definition of tetrapods is rooted in the belief that the term has more relevance for neontologists (an informal term used for biologists specializing in living organizms) than paleontologists (who primarily use the apomorphy-based definition).
 In 1998, he re-established the defunct historical term Stegocephali to replace the apomorphy-based definition of tetrapod used by many authors.
 Other paleontologists use the term stem-tetrapod to refer to those tetrapod-like vertebrates that are not members of the crown group, including both early limbed "tetrapods" and tetrapodomorph fishes.
 The term "fishapod" was popularized after the discovery and 2006 publication of Tiktaalik, an advanced tetrapodomorph fish which was closely related to limbed vertebrates and showed many apparently transitional traits.

 The two subclades of crown tetrapods are Batrachomorpha and Reptiliomorpha.
 Batrachomorphs are all animals sharing a more recent common ancestry with living amphibians than with living amniotes (reptiles, birds, and mammals).
 Reptiliomorphs are all animals sharing a more recent common ancestry with living amniotes than with living amphibians.
 Gaffney (1979) provided the name Neotetrapoda to the crown group of tetrapods, though few subsequent authors followed this proposal.

+The earliest fossils attributed to crown-group tetrapods are footprints from the earliest Carboniferous (Tournaisian) of Australia, which appear to belong to early amniotes or potentially even sauropsids.
+Prior to the discovery of these prints, the earliest evidence of crown-group tetrapods were temnospondyl footprints from slightly later in the Tournaisian, with the earliest body fossils being of the temnospondyl Balanerpeton from the Viséan.

 Biodiversity

-Tetrapoda includes three living classes: amphibians, reptiles, and mammals.
+Tetrapoda includes the four traditional living classes: amphibians, reptiles, birds and mammals.
 Overall, the biodiversity of lissamphibians, as well as of tetrapods generally, has grown exponentially over time; the more than 30,000 species living today are descended from a single amphibian group in the Early to Middle Devonian.
 However, that diversification process was interrupted at least a few times by major biological crises, such as the Permian–Triassic extinction event, which at least affected amniotes.
 The overall composition of biodiversity was driven primarily by amphibians in the Palaeozoic, dominated by reptiles in the Mesozoic and expanded by the explosive growth of birds and mammals in the Cenozoic.
 As biodiversity has grown, so has the number of species and the number of niches that tetrapods have occupied.
 The first tetrapods were aquatic and fed primarily on fish.
 Today, the Earth supports a great diversity of tetrapods that live in many habitats and subsist on a variety of diets.
 The following table shows summary estimates for each tetrapod class from the IUCN Red List of Threatened Species, 2014.3, for the number of extant species that have been described in the literature, as well as the number of threatened species.